 You’ve heard it before: we’re in a golden age of content.
 And it’s true — who could deny it in the wake of Game of Thrones’ big-budget battles and social media dominance? — but we’re not just talking about prestige TV.
 In fact, we don’t need to talk about it at all except as a bridge.
 Because while that show’s final season has taken over pop culture this year, its domain extends far beyond the screen.
-SZA, the Weeknd, and Travis Scott’s Thrones-inspired hit “Power Is Power” stacked up 35 million global Spotify streams in a month after debuting on April 18.
-And there are enough podcasts about the series that Vulture kept a running top 10 list while the series was airing.
+SZA, The Weeknd, and Travis Scott’s Thrones-inspired hit “Power Is Power” stacked up 35 million Spotify streams in a month after debuting on April 18.
+And there are enough podcasts about the series that Vulture keeps a running top 10 list.
 Why is this important?
 Because audio content doesn’t just go everywhere that video does, it also goes everywhere else.

 That’s why we’ve entered a new golden age of audio.
 Companies are investing in sonic branding.
 Cities are embracing in-ear audio tours.
 Gimlet and Crest Kids launched the voice-activated tooth-brushing podcast Chompers last year.
-And the percentage of U.K. residents who listen to streaming audio has more than doubled since 2014,1 while Spotify Free users with multiple devices are averaging 2.6 hours per day globally.2 Right now, with 50 million songs and 700,000 podcasts,3 the world’s digital audio catalogue is in the palms of our hands.
-It’s also in our cars and homes: we saw massive global increases in both in-car4 and smart-speaker5 streaming across 2018.
+And the percentage of Americans who listen to streaming audio has doubled since 20121, while Spotify Free users with multiple devices are listening for 2.6 hours daily2.
+Right now, with 50 million songs and 250,000 podcasts on Spotify,3 much of the world’s digital audio catalog is in the palms of our hands.
+It’s also in our cars and homes: we saw massive increases in both in-car4 and smart-speaker5 streaming across 2018.

 00:00 / 00:00